 A website copywriting is not all about you and your brand story but what you can give your pool of people.

 It is one of the most common mistakes committed by most non-copywriters.
-They tend to focus on their business, brand or subject rather than their target audiences.
-As much as everyone is full of themselves, if you want to win your people, go with that flow.
+They tend to focus on their business, brand, or subject rather than their target audiences.

 Everything you say should connect to those needs and desires.
-Anything outside this line, eliminate at an instant.
+Anything outside this line, eliminate in an instant.

 5. Write a copy to a friend

-Throughout what you write on your website, it should sound like you’re speaking.
-And, throughout what you’re speaking, it shouldn’t sound like a kid pretending to be a business person.
+Throughout what you write on your website, it should sound like you’re talking to someone.

-If your target customers are business owners who are more prone to not being informal in their business dealings, you’d rather want to speak in a formal but not-so-stiff tone.
+If your target customers are business owners who are more prone to being formal in their business dealings, you’d rather want to speak in a formal but not-so-stiff tone.
 Unlike the creative or fashion-related industries, you need to convince your customers more professionally.